Geography of Alaska: Land management

 Alaska has more acreage of public land owned by the federal government than any other state.

 According to an October 1998 report by the United States Bureau of Land Management, approximately 65% of Alaska is owned and managed by the U.S. federal government as national forests, national parks, and national wildlife refuges.
 Of these, the Bureau of Land Management manages 87 e6acre, or 23.8% of the state.
 The Arctic National Wildlife Refuge is managed by the United States Fish and Wildlife Service.

 Of the remaining land area, the State of Alaska owns 24.5%; another 10% is managed by thirteen regional and dozens of local Native corporations created under the Alaska Native Claims Settlement Act.
 Various private interests own the remaining land, totaling less than 1%.

 Alaska is administratively divided into "boroughs," as opposed to "counties."
 The function is the same, but whereas some states use a three-tiered system of decentralization — state/county/township — most of Alaska only uses two tiers — state/borough.
 Owing to the state's low population density, most of the land is located in the Unorganized Borough which, as the name implies, has no intermediate borough government of its own, but is administered directly by the state government.
-Currently (2000 census) 57.71 percent of Alaska's land area has this status; however, its population comprises only 13.05 percent of the state's total.
+As of the 2000 census, 57.71 percent of Alaska's land area has this status; however, its population comprises only 13.05 percent of the state's total.

 For statistical purposes the United States Census Bureau divides this territory into census areas.
 Anchorage merged the city government with the Greater Anchorage Area Borough in 1971 to form the Municipality of Anchorage, containing the city proper, and the bedroom communities of Eagle River, Chugiak, Peters Creek, Girdwood, Bird Creek, and Indian.
 Fairbanks, on the other hand, has a separate borough (the Fairbanks North Star Borough) and municipality (the City of Fairbanks).